CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description conveys the core purpose of content moderation with blocklists but is too brief and lacks explicit trigger guidance.
-It would benefit from a 'Use when...' clause and more specific capability details to help Claude distinguish it from general text/image analysis skills.
+The description conveys the core purpose of content moderation with blocklists but lacks explicit trigger guidance ('Use when...'), which is a significant gap for skill selection.
+It would benefit from more specific action verbs, natural user trigger terms, and a clear 'when to use' clause to help Claude distinguish it from other analysis-oriented skills.

 Suggestions